Project Astitva

 Preserving Nature, Protecting Our Existence

-Project Astitva is a nature-led sustainability initiative by Impact Life Foundation, focused on the protection, restoration, and revival of natural ecosystems that form the foundation of human survival.
-The word “Astitva” means existence, signifying our deep connection to Earth — its forests, rivers, soil, air, and biodiversity.
+Project Astitva is a proposed nature-led sustainability initiative of Impact Life Foundation, envisioned to protect, restore, and revive natural ecosystems that form the very foundation of human survival.

 The survival of humanity is deeply intertwined with the health of our natural ecosystems.
 Yet across India, forests are shrinking, water sources are depleting, biodiversity is under threat, and pollution levels are rising — all of which directly impact rural livelihoods, agriculture, and community well-being.